crude-cards/protocols/v1/rest.md

 #### Parameters
 - `name` - string, up to 32 characters.
-- `cards` - array of objects containing the following properties (the server should generate the ID of the cards by itself.)
+- `cards` - array of objects containing the following properties (the server should generate the ID of the cards when a game starts)
   - `type` - number, 0 = black (call), 1 = white (response)
   - `content` - string, up to 180 characters.